dhanfort/DTW_based_Morris_GSA/README.md

 This Python module was built by utilizing the existing Morris Screening code implementation
 by: Cuntz, Mai et al. (Water Res Research, 2015); GitHub repo: https://github.com/mcuntz/pyeee.
 We are grateful for this prior work.

+There are two items in this repository:
+1) The Python source code for the DTWMorrisGSA under the "src" folder.
+2) The Jupyter Notebook workflow to replicate the computational work for Examples (1,2,3) done in the paper.
+3) The R-scipts used to perform the final data analysis and other graphics rendering.